keult/my-vimrc/Readme.md

 - **Relative Line Numbers**: Easier navigation with relative line numbers.
 - **Auto-read**: Automatically reloads a file when changed from the outside.
 - **Improved Buffer Management**: Buffers with unsaved changes are hidden instead of being forced to save.

+### Multiple File Handling Shortcuts

+This configuration includes custom shortcuts to simplify handling multiple files and buffers in Vim.

+- **Switch Between Buffers**:
+  - `Ctrl-h`: Move to the previous buffer.
+  - `Ctrl-l`: Move to the next buffer.

+- **Save and Update Buffers**:
+  - `Ctrl-s`: Save the current buffer.
+  - `Ctrl-S`: Save all open buffers using `:bufdo update`.

+- **Buffer Navigation**:
+  - `Ctrl-a`: Select all content in the current buffer.
+  - `Ctrl-j`: Join the current line with the next line.
+  - `Ctrl-k`: Split the current line at the cursor point.

+- **Hidden Buffers**:
+  - Buffers with unsaved changes can be hidden and reopened without forcing you to save them, making it easy to work on multiple files at once.

 ## Available Functions